What to expect when using Progesterone Cream for the First Time

 People react differently to certain things, what may cause you discomfort, will not to others.
-You may experience 'adverse' symptoms often encountered by men and women if they have a naturally high level of estrogen or, in the case of women, who have been on HRT (hormone replacement therapy) or the contraceptive Pill for any length of time and therefore have low progesterone levels.
+You may experience 'adverse' symptoms often encountered by men and women if they have a naturally high level of estrogen or, in the case of women, who have been on HRT (hormone replacement therapy) or the BCP (Contraceptive Pill) for any length of time resulting in low progesterone levels.
 In some cases you may experience:

 - water retention